-O.T.E. / staatssecretaris (NL)
+O.T.E. / Stscr (NL)

-- ref. from Rechtbank Den Haag (zp Zwolle), Netherlands, - The applicant applied for asylum in the Netherlands, having previously lodged asylum applications in Italy and Belgium.
+- interpr. of Reg.
+604/2013 - Dublin III, Art.
+17(1) - ref. from Rechtbank Den Haag (zp Zwolle) (Netherlands) 29 Jan.
+2021 - The applicant applied for asylum in the Netherlands, having previously lodged asylum applications in Italy and Belgium.
 He informed the Netherlands asylum authority that he had become the victim of human smugglers in Italy.
 The asylum authority decided not to examine his application on the ground that this was Italy's responsibility because of the earlier applications.
 The applicant challenged that authority's decision, which would entail the applicant being transferred to Italy.